-WE DEPEND ON GOVERNMENT CONTRACTS AND SUBCONTRACTS AND FACE ADDITIONAL RISKS RELATED TO FIXED PRICE CONTRACTS.
+We Depend on Government Contracts and Subcontracts and Face Additional Risks Related to Fixed Price Contracts.
 Substantially all of the sales by our subsidiary, Odetics ITS, Inc., and a portion of our sales by our Communications Division were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
 Government contracts represented approximately 11% of our net sales and contract revenues for the nine months ended December 31, 1998.
-We expect revenue from government contracts will continue to increase in the near future.
 Government business is, in general, subject to special risks and challenges, including: